aakash172/DreamHomeHub/README.md

 ## Description

-My real estate web app is a modern and fully responsive platform developed using React JS and Tailwind CSS.
+DreamHomeHube web app is a modern and fully responsive platform developed using React JS and Tailwind CSS.
 The app is designed to provide visitors with an immersive and user-friendly experience on all mobile devices.
 The app includes eight pages that cover all the important aspects of the real estate business.

 The Home page provides visitors with a brief overview of your business and its offerings, while the About Us page details the background and mission of your real estate business.